As competition remains fierce in the City, there are many reasons why lawyers are looking north.

 “While I wouldn’t call it a buoyant market yet, we experienced a doubling of permanent recruitment activity in 2011 compared with 2010, and the current year seems to be continuing in the same vein,” Fleet says.
 “The in-house community in Yorkshire seems to have weathered the storm well.”

-Fleet points in particular to the financial services community in Leeds and says there is “significant financial services experience to be found in local law firms and in-house teams”.
+Fleet points in particular to the financial services community in Leeds and says there is “significant financial services experience to be found in local law firms and

 While Manchester and Leeds are known as strong legal hubs, Jones highlights that the North East is proving increasingly popular.

 “Many people look at the lifestyle choice involved in relocating to the North East and want to have the Pennines, Lake District, Cheviots, North Yorkshire Moors and Dales on their doorstep while still working in a buzzing legal centre,” she says.